nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 Printing
-    A compact representation of information about the NodeCollection can be printed.
+    A compact representation of information about the NodeCollection can be printed

    >>>  nrns = nest.Create('iaf_psc_alpha', 10)